Hecke orbits on Shimura varieties of Hodge type: Introduction

 The overall structure of the proof of Theorem \ref{Thm:MainThmHO} is similar to the proof of the ordinary Hecke orbit conjecture in \cite{OrdinaryHO} and is based on a strategy implicit in the work of Chai--Oort and sketched to us by Chai in a letter.

-To explain the proof we first need to establish some notatio.
-Let $Z \subseteq C \subseteq \shgb$ be a reduced closed subvariety that is stable under the prime-to-$p$ Hecke operators as in the statement of Theorem \ref{Thm:MainThmHO}.
-The Newton stratum $\shgb \subseteq \shg$ corresponds to an element $b \in B(G_{\mathbb{Q}_p})$ which has an associated Newton (fractional) cocharacter $\nu_b$.
+To explain the proof we first need to establish some notation.
+Let $\shgb \subseteq \shg$ be the Newton stratum containing the central leaf $C$, and let $Z \subseteq C$ be a reduced closed subvariety that is stable under the prime-to-$p$ Hecke operators, as in the statement of Theorem \ref{Thm:MainThmHO}.
+The Newton stratum $\shgb \subseteq \shg$ corresponds to an element $[b] \in B(G)$ which has an associated Newton (fractional) cocharacter $\nu_b$.
 Attached to this cocharacter is a parabolic subgroup $P_{\nu_b}$ with unipotent radical $U_{\nu_b}$.